gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 }
 ````

-As you can see, we basically replicate the behaviour of python generator functions (although in python it is less obvious how they work): Instead of returning a single value (list etc), we return a channel, on which we can later iterate using the "range" construct (like we do in the `main()` method above), to retrieve the elements in a lazy-evaluation fashion.
-Of course, in Go, we have the obvious benefit that this will now also run fully concurrently, using all of our CPU cores, if we wish, since each "generator" starts it's own go-routine (see the `go func() { ...` bits in the code)
+As you can see, we basically replicate the behaviour of python generator functions (although in python it is less obvious how they work).
+Just like in python, instead of returning a single value (such as a list), we return something that can be iterated over in a lazy-evaluated way.

+Whereas in python this was a generator object, in Go we instead return a channel, which can be similarly be iterated over using the "range" construct to retrieve the elements lazily (like in the `main()` method above).

+But of course, in Go, we now have the obvious benefit that this chain of "generators" will also run fully concurrently, using possibly all of our CPU cores since each "generator" starts its own go-routine (see the `go func() { ...` bits in the code)

 *For reference, The generator pattern is [included in Rob Pike's Go Concurrency pattern slides](https://talks.golang.org/2012/concurrency.slide#25), as well as [listed on this site](http://www.golangpatterns.info/concurrency/generators).*

 ## Composability for general pipelines?

-The generator pattern is truly a neat one, when you have a simple "thread-like" pipeline; Just a few processing steps operating on a stream of items from a previous function or process.
+The generator pattern neat when we have a simple "thread-like" pipeline with just a bunch processing steps operating serially on a stream of items from a previous function or process.

 But what if we want to build up custom topologies of connected processing components with multiple (streaming) inputs and outputs?
-The generator patterns clearly has some limitations when going in this direction (EDIT: Or does it?!)

-Are we then bound to bury those processing network topologies deep down in spaghetti-code of functions with hard-coded dependencies?
+It seems that code written with the generator patterns rather quickly can get a little hard to follow when going into this direction, since we would have to keep track of whether the generator functions take single or multiple channels as input and output, and what data will be returned on those channels, since at least the returned channels don't have any name exposed to the outer world.

+This begs the quesiton whether there is any pattern that suits this job better than the generator pattern?

 ### Enter Flow-based programming

-Well, to start with I have to say that the answer to that problem is solved already, in a way that is not covered in this article: You should definitely have a serious look at the [GoFlow library](https://github.com/trustmaster/goflow), which solves this problem more or less to it's core, relying on the solid foundation of the principles of [Flow-based programming](www.jpaulmorrison.com/fbp/) (FBP), invented by John P Morrison at IBM back in the 60's.
+Well, to start with I have to say that the answer to that problem is solved already, in a way that is not covered in this article: You should definitely have a serious look at the [GoFlow library](https://github.com/trustmaster/goflow), which solves this problem more or less to its core, relying on the solid foundation of the principles of [Flow-based programming](www.jpaulmorrison.com/fbp/) (FBP), invented by John P Morrison at IBM back in the 60's.

-Flow based programming solves the complexity problem of complex processing network topologies in a very thorough way by suggesting the use of named in- and out-ports, channels with bounded buffers (already proveded by Go), and a separate network definition.
-This last thing, separating the network definition from the actual processing components, is what seems to be so crucial to arrive at truly component-oriented, modular and composable pipelines.
+Flow based programming solves the complexity problem of complex processing network topologies in a very thorough way by suggesting the use of named in- and out-ports, channels with bounded buffers (already proveded by Go), and network definition separated from the implementation of the processes.
+This last thing, separating the network definition from the actual processing components, is what seems to be crucial to arrive at truly component-oriented, modular and composable pipelines.

-I personally had a great deal of fun, playing around with GoFlow, and even have an embryonic little library of proof-of-concept bioinformatics components, written for use with the framework, available at [github](https://github.com/samuell/blow).
-An example program, using it, can be found [here](https://gist.github.com/samuell/6164115).
+I personally had a great deal of fun playing around with GoFlow, and even have an embryonic little library of proof-of-concept bioinformatics components written for use with the framework, available at [github](https://github.com/samuell/blow).
+An example program using it can be found [here](https://gist.github.com/samuell/6164115).

 ### Flow-based like concepts in pure Go?

-Still, it is always nice to be able to rely solely on the standard-library when you can, which lead me to start experimenting with how far one can go with Flow-based programming-like ideas without using any 3rd party framework at all.
+Still, for some problems, it is always nice to be able to rely solely on the standard-library when you can, which lead me to start experimenting with how far one can go with Flow-based programming inspired ideas without using any 3rd party framework at all - that is, finding out the most flow-based programming-like pattern one can implement in pure Go.

-By playing around, I have at least found that Go definitely provides a lot more flexibility to how to define and wire together components, than the with e.g. the generator functions in python.
+By playing around, undersigned has at least found that Go definitely provides a lot more flexibility to how to define and wire together components, than the with e.g. the generator functions in python.

-One of the patterns from my experiements that I tended to like a lot, is one where you encapsulate concurrent processes in a struct, and define the the inputs and outputs are struct fields, of type channel (of some subsequent type).
+One of the patterns arising from this experimentation that the author tends to like a lot is one where you encapsulate concurrent processes in a struct, and define the the inputs and outputs are struct fields, of type channel (of some subsequent type).

-This lets us set up of channels and do all the wiring of the processes all totally outside of the components themselves, which might lead to slightly clearer code, since you seapate the business of the components, with the business of the over-all program: How components are connected together.
+This lets us set up of channels and do all the wiring of the processes completely separate from the components themselves, which in the author's opinion leads to clearer code, since you seapate the business of the components from the business of the over-all program.

 ### Show me the code

-So, what does this look like in practice?
+So, what does this pattern look like in practice?

-Code examples of this little pattern can in fact be found in a little github repo I made for this idea, called [glow](https://github.com/samuell/glow), but let's have a look at the code examples here in the post as well, to keep it integrated:
+Code examples of this little pattern can be found in a github repo that the author made for this idea, called [glow](https://github.com/samuell/glow), but let's have a look at the code examples here in the post as well:

 #### An example component

 First let's just have a look at how a component looks.
-Every component has one or more "in" and "outports", consisting of struct-fields of type channel (of some type that you choose. `[]byte` arrays in this case).
-Then it has a run method that initializes a go-routine, and reads on the inports, and writes on the outports, as it processes incoming "data packets" (each component could add it's desired type info, although here we just use []byte, since we are working with simple string processing in ASCII format):
+Every component has one or more "in-" and "outports", consisting of struct-fields of type channel (of some type that you choose. `[]byte` arrays in this case).

+Then it has an `Init()` method that initializes a go-routine, and reads on the inports, and writes on the outports, as it processes incoming "data packets" (each component could add it's desired type info, although here we just use `[]byte`, since we are working with simple string processing in ASCII format):

 ````go
 package glow